Property tax in the United States: Revaluation

-All taxing jurisdictions recognize that values of property may change over time.
+All taxing jurisdictions recognize that property values may change over time.
 Thus, values must be redetermined periodically.
-Many states and localities require that the value of property be redetermined at three or four year intervals.
+Many states and localities require that the value of property be redetermined at three or four-year intervals.
 Such revaluation may follow valuation principles above, or may use mass valuation techniques.

 Limits on increases

 Some jurisdictions have set limits on how much property values may be increased from year to year for property tax purposes.
 These limits may be applied yearly or cumulatively, depending on the jurisdiction's rules.

 Assessment process

-The assessment process varies widely by jurisdiction as to procedure and timing.
-In many states, the process of assessment and collection may be viewed as a two-year process, where values are determined in the first year and tax assessed and paid in the second.
+The assessment process varies widely by jurisdiction in terms of procedure and timing.
+In many states, the process of assessment and collection may be viewed as a two-year process, in which values are determined in the first year, and taxes are assessed and paid in the second.
 Most jurisdictions encourage property owners to declare the value of their property at the start of the assessment process.
-Property owners in all jurisdictions are given rights to appeal taxing authority determinations, but such rights vary widely.
+Property owners in all jurisdictions have the right to appeal determinations by taxing authorities, but those rights vary widely.